-- 49. The proposal must be accompanied by a cover letter signed by the Head/Coordinator of the Department/Unit, Dean of the relevant Faculty, and the Vice-Chancellor.
+- 49. The proposal must be accompanied by a cover letter signed by the Dean of the relevant Faculty and the Vice-Chancellor.
 The final form of the Proposal and all supporting documents should be emailed to the OMST by the deadline.
 Applications received beyond the deadline will not be considered. - 50.
 Proposals should be submitted to the following email address: